daimrod/emacs-parallel/README.md

       (parallel-get-result (parallel-start (lambda (a b) (+ a b)) :env (list a b))))
     ⇒ 54

+# Tips & Tricks

+If your windows manager is smart enough (like StumpwWM) you can use it to move graphical windows (Emacs frames) in another desktop.

+For example, I use this to move Emacs frames (with the title "emacs-debug") to the group (aka desktop) 9:

+    (define-frame-preference "9"
+      (0 nil t :title "emacs-debug"))

+And this to specify the title of the frame:

+    (parallel-start (lambda () 42)
+                    :no-batch t
+                    :emacs-args '("-T" "emacs-debug"))

 # TODO How does it work?